mobile-devices/ruby-agents-sdk/docs/to_user/Beginner:: Developer_guide.md

 ## Agents management
 Gui interface : http://localhost:5000/

-On this page, you can create/start/stop a project then apply and reboot the VM's ruby server to apply your modifications.
+On this page, you can create/start/stop a project then reboot the VM's ruby server to apply your modifications.

 ## Agent structure
- When you have created your project in the SDK Agents tab you will see a folder with the same name in your workspace, it looks like :
+ When you have created your project in the SDK Agents tab, you will see a folder with the same name in your workspace, it looks like:

 * **initial.rb** : where your code adventure starts.
-* **Gemfile** : where you put gems you need.
+* **Gemfile** : where you put the gems you need.
 * **README.md** : where you explain what you do because documentation is mandatory.
 * **config/** : folder where you put your configuration.
-* **config/protogen.json** : configuration of messages that can be exchange between device and server.
+* **config/protogen.json** : configuration of messages that can be exchanged between device and server.
-* **config/schedule.rb** : whenever file to create your schedules cron rules folder.
+* **config/schedule.rb** : a *whenever* file to create your scheduled cron rules folder.
-* **doc/** : folder where you put your documentations.
+* **doc/** : folder where you put your documentation.
 * **doc/protogen/** : folder where the protocol's documentation is generated.
 * **modules/** : folder where you create your ruby modules.

-You will also find in your workspace an sdk_logs with you find your agent's logs and also server's logs.
+You will also find in your workspace an *sdk\_logs* folder where you will find your agent's logs (file *ruby-agent-sdk-server.log*) and also server's logs.

 To test your code, just modify your code and 'apply and reboot' on the **http://localhost:5000/** web page.